msveshnikov/cyberia/README.md

 -   allow mouse panning (on map) with progressive loading of tiles in viewport, similar to keys, also long touch and move touch events on mobile
--   show tiles isometric, without margins, but rotate image inside tile back to normal orientation (+45 degrees)
--   highlight frame of MapPosition, and MapPosition(0,0) should be in the center of screen
+-   MapPosition(0,0) should be in the center of screen (whatever screen size is)
 -   auto generate in server.js (one time) outside world (coords -10000000 or so) 20 different grass, stones, ground, whatever landscape elements and show them instead of empty tiles by some fractal algo